Media contacts: Greg Griffin, HBAA Chili & Pie Cook-Off Co-Chair 713.655.1200, 281.413.1862 mobile, GregGriffin@mehaffyweber.com

-Sitting District and Appellate court judges cast their vote for Best Chili.
+The Winners Sitting District and Appellate court judges cast their vote for Best Chili.
 Professional “Pie Blogger” Sharron Sanborn and Nick Stepp judged Best Pie, and Houston Young Lawyers Association President Arthur Bryan judged Best Decorated Booth.
 Patrons of the event also had the opportunity to cast their vote for People’s Choice.

 Scoring for the chili entries was based on a possible 40 percent for taste; 30 percent for consistency; and 30 percent for presentation, and the competition was fierce!

 Best Chili winners were: First Place, Come & Take It “hickory-smoked brisket chili” sponsored by Lane Law firm; Second Place, Brace Yourself “traditional chili” sponsored by Gary Orloff of Bracewell LLP; and Third Place, The Firemen “Where There's Smoke There's Fire Smoked Brisket Chili” sponsored by Exxon Mobil.

 The People’s Choice Chili Award -- “Premium Beef and Venison Traditional Texas Chili” -- went to the Red-Hot Chili Badgers sponsored by Hazel Donato and Friends.